brettohland/ampersandsoftworks.com/_posts/2022-09-30-measurements-and-their-formatting.md

 | `.abbreviated` | Displays an abbreviated unit description            |
 | `.narrow`      | Displays the unit in the least number of characters |

-In general, `wide` will spell out the name of the unit in the most verbose way possible. `.abbreviated` will output the shortened version of the unit, and `.narow` will remove any whitespace characters.
+In general, `wide` will spell out the name of the unit in the most verbose way possible. `.abbreviated` will output the shortened version of the unit, and `.narrow` will remove any whitespace characters.

 {% splash %}